 - ABSORPTION (RT): Place a 50 mL collection tube on ice.
-Add the 15ml extension tube to the top of the nickel column.
-Run the protein supernatant through the column 3 times.
+Add the 15 mL extension tube to the top of the nickel column.
+Run the protein supernatant through the column 3x.

 NOTE: Both the pass-through and protein supernatant waiting to be added to the column should be kept on ice.
 The protein and column should be in air, to maximize adsorption.

 - ELUTION (RT): Move the column back to the ice.
-Place twelve 1.5mL tubes over ice and label them 1 – 12.
-Elute the protein into prepared tubes with 250 mM Imidazole E/W (first fraction 600 uL, all other fractions 200 uL)
+Place twelve 1.5 mL tubes over ice and label them 1 – 12.
+Elute the protein into prepared tubes with 250 mM Imidazole E/W (first fraction 600 μL, all other fractions 200 μL)

-- Measure and record the protein concentration (OD280) in each fraction using the nano-spec.
-Select the 3-6 most concentrated fractions.
-Combine and filter three of them for each FPLC run, immediately before injecting, using 0.1 um syringe filter with a 1ml syringe.
+- Measure and record the protein concentration (OD280) in each fraction using the Nanospec spectrometer.
+Select the 3-9 most concentrated 200 μL fractions (to have 0.6 mL per run).
+Combine the most concentrated three of them for the first FPLC run, and filter immediately before injecting, using 0.1 μm syringe filter with a 1 mL syringe.

-NOTE: Special training and approvals from PI are needed to operate the FPLC.
+NOTE A: Special training and approvals are needed to operate the FPLC.

-- CLEANING: Equilibrate the S300 column with the elution buffer using “Column Preparation” method.
-Empty the fraction collection tubes and reload with fresh 1.5ml microfuge tubes.
+- CLEANING: Equilibrate the S300 column with the elution buffer using “Column Preparation” program.
+Empty the fraction collection tubes and reload with fresh 1.5 mL tubes.

 - COLLECTION: Start the “Regular/Small Protein elution program”.
 Name the file using date, protein name, your initials and run/column number in the directory corresponding to the current year.
 Log the run in the column run logbook, alongside the column pressure and buffer.